DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/grouping-state.md

 Field | Type | Description
 ------|------|------------
-resourceId | string | Specifies the name of the column by which the data is grouped.
+resourceName | string | Specifies the name of the resource by which the appointments are grouped.

-### GroupKey

-Type: `string`

-Describes a group that can be nested in another one.

-A string value that consists of values by which rows are grouped, separated by the `|` character.
-For example, the expanded group 'Male' is described as `Male` and 'Male'/'Audi' as `Male|Audi` and so on.